Dook97/avl_trees/README.md

 added ability of self-balancing.
 All basic operations are therefore guaranteed to be $O(\log n)$, where $n$ is the number of elements inside the structure.

-This specific implementation aims for a balance between generality and user comfort which is why it's generic.
+This implementation is generic.
 However due to the C language being limited in this regard I had to use some non-standard language extensions.
 The library compiles with `GCC v12.2.0` and `clang v14.0.6`.
 Other options were not tested.